SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 There are, however, several ways to go around JavaScript's synchronous nature:

-- `callbacks` - A callback is a function, which is **an argument to another function** and performs a certain operation inside of it.
+- `callback` - A callback is a function, which is **an argument to another function** and performs a certain operation inside of it.

 ```js
 function calculateTax(income) {